-- wash your hands before and after using the bathroom
+- Wash your hands before and after using the bathroom.

-- avoid using tampons for four weeks after your biopsy
+- Avoid using tampons for four weeks after your biopsy.

-- change sanitary pads often
+- Change sanitary pads often.

-Scarring of the cervix and incompetent cervix are rare but potentially serious risks.
+Scarring of the cervix and incompetent cervix are rare but are potentially serious risks.
 Cervical scarring can hamper your efforts to become pregnant and may cause difficulties in reading Pap smears.
 An incompetent cervix occurs when a very large area of the cervix has been removed.
 The wide area of tissue removal can increase your chance of premature delivery during pregnancy.